-- 29. When the OSCAR Case Manager has compiled the dossier they consult with another OSCAR Case Manager to review the evidence and come to one of two decisions.
+- 30. When the OSCAR Case Manager has compiled the dossier they consult with another OSCAR Case Manager to review the evidence and come to one of two decisions.
 If the two Case Managers cannot come to an agreement a third Case Manager will be consulted and a majority decision will be made.
 The decision is either: - that the appeal should be upheld in full or partially; or - that the appeal should be dismissed on one or more of the following grounds: - that the grounds cited for the appeal are not consistent with the University's criteria for academic appeals - that no evidence, or no relevant evidence, has been submitted to support the appeal - that the academic appeal is based on evidence that relates to extenuating circumstances that could have been reported to the University at the time they occurred, but were not, and the student is unable to provide a valid reason for not having provided the evidence at the time - that the appeal falls into the categories set out in Regulations 16 and 17 above

-Procedures statement is required before a student can refer a matter to the Office of the Independent Adjudicator.
+2 A Completion of Procedures letter is a formal written statement issued by the University to a student to confirm that the student has exhausted the University's internal procedures.
+A Completion of Procedures statement is required before a student can refer a matter to the Office of the Independent Adjudicator.

-- 30. If the appeal is upheld in full or in part, the responsible OSCAR Case Manager will direct the body or person that took the original decision to amend it in the light of the evidence provided and within 10 working days of notification.
-If the decision to be amended is that of a Board of Examiners relating to an award, the amended decision will be reported to the Student Progression and Awards Board (SPAB).
-Depending on the nature of the decision to be amended, SPAB may take action directly.
+- 31. If the appeal is upheld in full or in part, the responsible OSCAR Case Manager will direct the body or person that took the original decision to amend it in the light of the evidence provided and within 10 working days of notification.
+If the decision to be amended is that of a Board of Examiners relating to an award, the amended decision will be reported to the Senate Progression and Conferment Executive (SPACE).
+Depending on the nature of the decision to be amended, SPACE may take action directly.
 Decisions relating to postgraduate research students will be referred to the relevant Committee.
-In the interests of fairness to the student, to expedite matters it may be necessary to take Chair's action. - 31.
+In the interests of fairness to the student, to expedite matters it may be necessary to take Chair's action. - 32.
 The responsible OSCAR Case Manager informs the student of the outcome within five working days of the decision being made.
 The student is informed of their right to request a review of the decision to dismiss their appeal.
 If the student has no grounds upon which to make a Stage two appeal they may request a Completion of Procedures letter.